imshashank/supermat/README.md

 > **Accuracy: +15.56% | Faithfulness: +12.53% | ROUGE-1 Recall: +33.33%**

-In our internal evalulations, we see double-digit lifts in factual correctness and broader coverage with more complete outputs.
+In our internal evaluation, we see double-digit lifts in factual correctness and broader coverage with more complete outputs.
 This translates to fewer hallucinations and more trust in automated answers.

 ## Conclusion